ConnectivityFoundry/AwaLWM2M/doc/example_app_static_api.md

 ### Add a custom object using the Awa static API.

-The following code expands on the previous example, by demonstrating how to add a custom object
+The following code expands on the previous example, by demonstrating how to add a custom object - the "heater" object

 ```c
 #include <string.h>